cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

  ...
 ```

-Say `cosmos`'s selected and entered, there'll be cosmos folder and its dependencies (like gogoproto and google, etc) in `myLib/proto` folder.
+Say `cosmos` is selected and entered, there will be a Cosmos folder and its dependencies (like gogoproto, Google, etc.) in `myLib/proto` folder.

 </CodeGroupItem>
 <CodeGroupItem title="NonInteractive">